-Buildings and improvements 20 - 50 years Furniture and equipment 5 - 20 years
+20 - 50 years 5 - 20 years

 In the fund financial statements, capital assets used in governmental fund operations are accounted for as capital outlay expenditures of the governmental fund upon acquisition.
 Capital assets used in proprietary fund operations are accounted for the same as in the district-wide financial statements.